Close Menu

 American researchers have developed a new plastic-like material that can be broken down and recycled an “infinite” number of times.

-So far, the research team at Colorado State University has only tested the new material the lab.
+So far, the research team at Colorado State University has only tested the new material in the lab.
 But it has proven to be comparable to conventional plastic with the difference is that the new material can be broken down to its original so-called monomers and rebuilt again, over and over again.
 This should also be possible without any toxic chemicals, according to the study published by Science.

 The research is based on a polymer that was shown to be recyclable for the first time in 2015.
 However, this first version of the material had low thermal resistance and was relatively soft and therefore not suitable for industrial production.